-Once you have selected one or two surgeons, you should book an appointment for an initial consultation.
-It is important to be on time for your appointment as you don't want to feel rushed.
+Once you have selected your surgeon, you should book an appointment for an initial consultation.
+It is important to be on time for your appointment, as you don't want to feel rushed.
 Please bring a referral from your general practitioner.